 RONALD H. ZECH was elected a director of the Company in 1989, and he serves on its Audit and Executive Compensation Committees.
 In 1994, Mr. Zech was elected President and Chief Operating Officer of GATX Corporation, a New York Stock Exchange listed company.
-He also serves as a director of GATX Corporation.
+In 1995, he was elected Chief Executive Officer of that corporation, and in 1996 was elected its Chairman of the Board.
 GATX is engaged in the business of providing transportation and distribution equipment and related services.
-For the ten years prior to 1994, he had been the President and Chief Executive Officer of GATX's wholly owned subsidiary, GATX Capital Corporation.
-GATX Capital provides lease and loan financing for aircraft, rail and other equipment.
+For the ten years prior to 1994, Mr. Zech had been the President and Chief Executive Officer of GATX's wholly owned subsidiary, GATX Capital Corporation.
+GATX Capital provided lease and loan financing for aircraft, rail and other equipment.
 Mr. Zech received a BS in electrical engineering from Valparaiso University in 1965, and an MBA from the University of Wisconsin in 1967.